38 Italian Sayings that Italians Really Use

 Yes, you’ve read this right.
 A common colloquial way to wish someone good luck in Italian is to tell them “in the mouth of the wolf.”

-This idiom’s origin is unclear, but a popular belief has it that it comes from the legend of Romulus and Remus, the founders of Rome.
-The twins were found and raised by a wolf from a young age, and because of this the wolf represents protection and care.
+This idiom’s origin is unclear, but a popular belief is that it comes from the legend of Romulus and Remus, the founders of Rome.
+The twins were found and raised by a wolf from a young age, and because of this, the wolf represents protection and care.